mnsmar/mnsmar.github.io/index.markdown

 microarrays and RT-PCR) was that canonical mRNAs exist, largely, as full-length molecules in cells.
-By developing Akron-Seq, a novel, in-vivo, approach that simultaneously captures the native 3' and 5' ends of capped and polyadenylated RNAs respectively, we find that this is not accurate and canonical human mRNAs are subject to repeated, cotranslational, ribosome-phased, endonucleolytic cuts in a process that we term *ribothrypsis*.
-Integrating orthogonal large-scale datasets, we find that ribothrypsis is initiated by a ribosome stall that triggers an endonucleolytic cleavage and results in propagating cleavages by upstream ribosomes.
-Our results uncover RNA G-quadruplexes as ribothrypsis triggers, and show that ribothrypsis is a conserved process with a key regulatory role in mRNA translation, in humans.
+By developing Akron-Seq, a novel, in-vivo, approach that simultaneously captures the native 3' and 5' ends of capped and polyadenylated RNAs respectively, we found that this is not accurate and canonical human mRNAs are subject to repeated, cotranslational, ribosome-phased, endonucleolytic cuts in a process that we termed *ribothrypsis*.
+By integrating orthogonal large-scale datasets, we found that ribothrypsis is initiated by a ribosome stall that triggers an endonucleolytic cleavage and results in propagating cleavages by upstream ribosomes.
+Our results uncovered RNA G-quadruplexes as ribothrypsis triggers, and showed that ribothrypsis is a conserved process with a key regulatory role in mRNA translation, in humans.
 Also, mRNA fragments, residuals of ribothrypsis, are prevalent in living cells with critical implications for the interpretation of RNA experiments, such as RNA-Seq.
-In light of this discovery, we need to redefine what the functional mRNA molecule is, and how the function of regulatory elements on mRNAs is affected.
+In light of this discovery, we will need to redefine what the functional mRNA molecule is, and discover how the function of regulatory elements on mRNAs is affected.
 <br><br>